Venkatesh Netha Borlakunta

 Venkatesh Netha Borlakunta is an Indian politician and a member of parliament to the 17th Lok Sabha from Peddapalle Lok Sabha constituency, Telangana.
-He won the 2019 Indian general election being an Telangana Rashtra Samithi candidate.
+He won the 2019 Indian general election being an Bharat Rashtra Samithi candidate.
 He was studied in Osmania University.
 Before elections he resigned for his job.
 He was also a CPS employee and also fought against CPS, leader in CPSTEATS, which was fighting against the CPS system.